Introduction: Digital Temperature Sensor

 Step 5: Going Further

 After you have tried it out on a breadboard you could build it on a PCB or as an Arduino shield, for the spring you should use single strand wire.
-If you would like me to write a code for your microcontroller feel free to PM me.
+In the next instructable, I will show you how to build a pressure sensor.